Sally Face: Episode 4: The Trial

-Two years later, Sal is put on trial and, due to the cult controlling the jury and Dr Enon being replaced by a cult lookalike, he is sentenced to death.
+Two years later in 2001, Sal is put on trial and, due to the cult controlling the jury and Dr. Enon being replaced by a cult lookalike, he is sentenced to death.
 Although Ashley later finds proof of Sal's story in the form of a picture of Larry's ghost, she arrives too late to save Sal, witnessing his execution by electric chair.

 Episode 5: Memories and Dreams

 After Sal's death, Ashley continues Todd's investigations of the cult.
-She places explosives, with the help of Neil and his friend in the army, in the main cult temple, however, she is unable to bring herself to detonate them.
-Believing Sal is destined to destroy the cult, she begins a ritual to revive him and slits her wrist to become a physical host for his spirit.
+She places explosives, with the help of Neil and his friend in the army, in the main cult temple.
+However, she is unable to bring herself to detonate them.
+Believing Sal is destined to destroy the cult, she initiates a ritual to revive him and slits her wrist to become a physical host for his spirit.
 This temporarily keeps her alive and gives her special abilities.
-They go to the temple, where Ashley, Sal's spirit, and the ghost of Larry defeat "The Endless", the core entity of the cult, saving Todd and others from the cult's possession.
+They go to the temple, where Ashley, Sal's spirit, and the ghost of Larry defeat "The Endless One", the core entity of the cult, saving Todd and others from the cult's possession.
 Larry's ghost vanishes, leaving the others to grieve him.
 Even after the group's best efforts to save the world from the cult, it is later revealed in the unlockable epilogue, that though they managed to save the world, 33% of the planet's population had been consumed by the darkness.